Romanets/EPiInterceptors/readme.md

 EPiInterceptors
 ===============

-The goal of project is provide easy way for extension EpiServer's content data object's interception pipeline.
-You can register you own interceptor using "EPiInterceptors.ContentDataInterceptonRegistry" instance provided by EpiSercervers ServiceLocator component, see the following axample:
+The goal of project is provide an easy way to extend EpiServer's content data object's interception pipeline.
+You can register you own interceptor using "EPiInterceptors.ContentDataInterceptonRegistry" instance provided by EpiSercervers ServiceLocator component, see the following example:

 ```c#
 ...